 These settings are used to trigger an automatic save of the current settings and position of the keyboard window, after the appropriate event.
 SaveAfterMove=1, means that after any keyboard window move, the settings and position will be saved.
 If SaveAfterChange=1, then the settings and position will be saved after any panel is opened or closed, or sized up or down.
-If SaveAtClose=1, then the settings and position will be saved when the My-T-Pen is closed.
+If SaveAtClose=1, then the settings and position will be saved when the OnScreen with CrossScanner is closed.
 If SaveAtEndSession=1, and if the user logs off or shuts down the system, then the settings and position will be saved.
-Note that SaveAtClose and/or SaveAtEndSession effectively override SaveAfterMove and SaveAfterChange, since eventually My-T-Pen will be closed, or the user will shut down / log off, and the current settings will be saved.
-Also, My-T-Pen can't be restarted (to use the current settings and position without being closed at some point.
+Note that SaveAtClose 672 and/or SaveAtEndSession effectively override SaveAfterMove and SaveAfterChange, since eventually OnScreen with CrossScanner will be closed, or the user will shut down / log off, and the current settings will be saved.
+Also, OnScreen with CrossScanner can't be restarted (to use the current settings and position without being closed at some point.